asr1/AccessPlusPlus/README.md

 This project uses a modified version of <a href="https://github.com/connorbode/ics.js">Connorbode's fork</a> of <a href="https://github.com/nwcell/ics.js/">ics.js</a>, which in turn uses <a href="https://github.com/eligrey/Blob.js">Blob.js.</a> This has been included in the AccessPlusPlus repository already.

 ## Changelog
+**Version 1.3.1.0:**
+*Fixed issue some users were having with Calendar parsing.
+Specifically, Access Plus was presenting certain Aerospace Engineering classes in an inconsistent way.

 **Version 1.3.0.1:**
 * Fix math issue in Meal Tracker.